Forum and Green Meadows roundabout survey

 What is the purpose of this survey?
 Could changes be made to the existing Roundabout if enough drivers requested a change?
 What will be done with the information you are collecting?
 Thank you.

-SESapp59 asked about 1 year ago
+SESapp59 asked over 1 year ago

 Thank you for your question.
 City of Columbia traffic design engineers would simply like to hear community feedback to better understand residents' opinions of the designs of roundabouts already in use.